MFactor96/MFactor96.github.io/_posts/2022-09-13-Not-good-enough.md

 17.
 18.

 I am just awful at making lists.
+Soon I will ☯️ balance these both out!